-- 4.1 Transparency: The merSETA conducts grant funding processes in a manner that is honest, open, ensuring access to information whilst guided by the laws of the Republic of South Africa. - 4.2 Accountability: The merSETA conducts grant funding processes in a manner that demonstrates its obligation to responding to the needs of its stakeholders and beneficiaries. - 4.3 Inclusivity: The merSETA supports structural economic transformation that promotes an inclusive growth agenda; transformation in terms of control and ownership; and demographic transformation of the labour market with respect to issues such as race, gender, differently abled people, youth, and township and rural communities. - 4.4 Ethics: The merSETA conducts grant funding processes in manner that is professional, unbiased, fair, equitable and recognises the diversity and dignity of its stakeholders and beneficiaries. - 4.5 Conflict of Interest: The merSETA conducts grant funding processes in a manner that promotes the interests and needs of its stakeholders and beneficiaries through best practice governance oversight and monitoring. - 4.6 Fairness and Progressiveness: The merSETA allocate grant funding in a manner that promote fairness and progressive thinking which considers the economic environment.
-The merSETA will consider grant increases from current committed grants as and when grant values are increased.
+- 4.1 Transparency: The merSETA conducts grant funding processes in a manner that is honest, open, ensuring access to information whilst guided by the laws of the Republic of South Africa. - 4.2 Accountability: The merSETA conducts grant funding processes in a manner that demonstrates its obligation to responding to the needs of its stakeholders and beneficiaries. - 4.3 Inclusivity: The merSETA supports structural economic transformation that promotes an inclusive growth agenda; transformation in terms of control and ownership; and demographic transformation of the labour market with respect to issues such as race, gender, differently abled people, youth, and township and rural communities. - 4.4 Ethics: The merSETA conducts grant funding processes in a manner that is professional, unbiased, fair, and equitable and recognises the diversity and dignity of its stakeholders and beneficiaries. - 4.5 Conflict of Interest: The merSETA conducts grant funding processes in a manner that promotes the interests and needs of its stakeholders and beneficiaries through best practice governance oversight and monitoring. - 4.6 Due Diligence: The merSETA is accountable for the efficient, effective and responsible allocation and utilisation of levy grants which are public funds.
+The merSETA therefore applies the due diligence principle in the management of levy grants and the way they are allocated and used for the needs and services of its grant policy beneficiaries.

-Document Title Grants Criteria and Guideline Document Number DGD-GL-001 Revision Date 11 July 2022 Page Number Page 16 of 40 Next Revision Date 01 April 2025 Revision Number Rev 04 Access Controlled
+Document Number Grants Criteria and Guideline 2023/24 Document Number DGD-GL-001 Revision Date 06 April 2023 Page Number Page 14 of 38 Next Revision Date 01 April 2025 Revision Number Rev 07 Access Controlled